CLCStriders/striders/_posts/2013-05-16-waterland-aquathon-series-8-may-2013.md

 Overall they finished 3rd and 4th ladies with Wilkie in 17th place overall and Johnston 24th.

-Johnston then made a classic faux pas whilst clearing her stuff from transition by walking off with someone else&#8217;s wetsuit.
-Luckily the 17 stone 6&#8217;3&#8243; owner of Alice&#8217;s new XL wetsuit spotted the mistake and chased her down in the car park.
+Johnston then made a classic faux pas whilst clearing her stuff from transition by walking off with someone else's wetsuit.
+Luckily the 17 stone 6'3&#8243; owner of Alice's new XL wetsuit spotted the mistake and chased her down in the car park.